April 15, 2019 By Sarah WhiteNo Comments

 Reference Range:

 Wondering about your own lab results?
-If you live in the GTA and want to developed your own personalized fertility protocol you’re welcome to book in for an in person initial consultation or visit my website for more information.
+If you’re interested in your own personalized fertility protocol you’re welcome to book in for a virtual initial consultation or visit my website for more information.

 This information is not intended as a substitute for the advice provided by your Naturopathic doctor or primary care physician.
 Do not use the information in this document for diagnosing or treating a health problem or disease.
 Always speak with your Naturopathic doctor before taking any medication or nutritional or herbal or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read online.